eth-cscs/cpp-course-2023/02_03_generic_programming_part2/generic_programming_part2.md

 size: 16:9
 ---

-# **Generic programming tools**
+# **Generic programming tools: CPOs**
 ![bg cover](../slides-support/common/title-bg3.png)
 <!-- _paginate: skip  -->
 <!-- _class: titlecover -->
 <!-- _footer: "" -->

-#### Alberto Invernizzi, Fabian Bösch
+#### Fabian Bösch

 ---

 # Customization mechanisms for generic interfaces

-When writing generic algorithms and libraries, some information needs to be transferred from the user to library (author).
+When writing generic algorithms and libraries

+- information needs to be transferred from the user to library (author)
+- compile time:
+  - (syntactical) correctness
+  - check type requirements (function signature, type introspection, concept)
+  - compute associated types (traits, `decltype`)
+- run time:
+  - object properties (domain specific)
+- customization
+  - user must be able to *easily* customize the *default*

+---

+# Customization mechanism: interface wish-list

-What we would like to have: customization of interfaces which
+What we would like to have: customization of interfaces (functions) which

 - are non-intrusive
 - are explicitly opt-in
 - prevent incorrect opt-in (error when wrong signature)
 - are able to provide default implementations
+- are simple to correctly invoke *customized* version when *default* exist
-- are simple to invoke (hard to incorrectly invoke the default when customized)
+- are hard to incorrectly invoke the *default* when *customized* exist
 - are clear in their intent when looking at the code (what and how to customize if at all)
 - are easy to verify for a given type